Pension FAQs

 Can the annual pension factor change?

 Yes.
 The annual pension factor is subject to change based on the CAAT Pension Plan Funding Policy.
-The Plan is currently within Level 4 of the Funding Policy.
-At Level 5, the annual pension factor could be increased to 9.5%.
+The Plan is currently within Level 5 of the Funding Policy.
+Learn more about the Funding Policy.

 Is my retirement pension secure?